Programs and results

 We have four immediate goals.

-1) Continue our program which is currently weather dependent increasing services by 10% over 2021.
+1) Continue our program which is currently weather dependent by expanding weekday services and maintaining weekend program at or above previous year.

 2) Secure a permanent home.
 Our grazing license on 22+ acres owned by the City of Houston and Bush Intercontinental Airport ends November 8, 2028.

-3) To meet our needs with fundraising - Immediately efforts are underway to secure the remainder of the 2022 budget and obtain funds to pay off our EIDL loan.
-Efforts will continue to locate and fund our forever home.
+3) To meet our needs with fundraising - in addition to social media presence we are holding an in-person fundraiser celebrating our 25th anniversary.
+A one time gift of $38,000 from the Student Council of Klein Oak High School allowed us to pay off our EIDL loan on May 31, 2024.
+Now debt free efforts will be channelled to locate and fund our forever home.
 Expectation is that we will need to raise $5,000,000.
 Everyone can help.
 We continue aluminum can collection with a goal of 80,000,000 cans to fund purchase of that forever home while helping save the environment.

-6) Extend and enhance the current Cambridge Mosaic program through school year 2022-2023.
+6) Continue to extend and enhance the current Cambridge Mosaic program through school year 2024-2025.

 What are the organization's key strategies for making this happen?